-After college we spent some time traveling in Greece.
+After college, I spent some time traveling in Greece.
 One of the tastiest and cheapest ways to eat on a post-college budget was Greek salad for lunch.
 Greek salads always came with a complimentary loaf of bread, which we of course used to sop up all the dressing, leaving us full and satisfied.
-On the island of Crete, they also give you a complimentary shot of raki (high-test grape booze) with every meal: breakfast, lunch or dinner.
-More like oofa than opa ;)

-Unlike most versions of you see in the states, real Greek salad has no salad greens and is served without dressing.
-Instead they provide fresh olive oil and vinegar at the table for you to dress it yourself.
-Plain, simple and delicious!
+Unlike most versions you see in the states, real Greek salad has no salad greens and is served without dressing.
+Instead, they provide fresh olive oil and vinegar at the table for you to dress it yourself.
+Plain, simple, and delicious!

 For the chicken